 I believe that an important part of healthy eating is being excited about what’s on your plate.
 I’m here to empower you to make healthy decisions.
 And don’t worry; I know you probably don’t want to eat a kale salad for breakfast, lunch, and dinner.
 I’ll gladly help you figure out how to easily put together meals that are both healthy and tasty so that you can stop dreading meal-times.

 It’s time for you to get back to your healthiest self!

 Christina Najjar is a Registered Holistic Nutritionist (R.H.N).
 She graduated from the Canadian School of Natural Nutrition with Honours and received the award for the Highest Standing in her class.
 Christina also holds an Honours Bachelor of Arts with a Major in Psychology and a Minor in Gerontology from the University of Ottawa.
 She is now studying Traditional Chinese Medicine at the International Academy of Applied Health.
-She runs her practice online, on Preston, and through Livewell Myofascial Release in Ottawa.
+She runs her practice online and through Livewell Myofascial Release in Ottawa.
 The focus of Christina’s practice is managing symptoms of PMS, PCOS, and endometriosis, as well as taking care of food sensitivities, though she welcomes all health concerns.